taiwangoldcard/website/content/application-faq/application.md

 There is no "general" application category.
 You must select a ministry to assess your skills.
 See [How to apply for Taiwan's Employment Gold Card](http://blog.tomfifield.net/2018/05/how-to-apply-for-taiwans-immigration.html)

-## Is there an age restriction?
-Not really.
-However it is expected that gold card holders will have at least five years of work experience.

-## I'm a digital nomad, is this card suitable for me?
-Can I be self-employed?
-Yes, this card is perfect for you, since it contains an open work permit that allows you to work for any employer.
-However, if you don't have a Taiwanese employer please see the answer to: I'm a freelancer/I don't have an employer, how do I register with the NHI?.

-## Do I need to have a high salary to apply for a Gold Card?
-No. Most industries have a category where applicants with a salary greater than NT$160,000 qualify.
- However, this is only one category.
-To date, none of the categories other than the dedicated salary category have financial requirements.
-If you have skills, please consider applying regardless of salary!

 ## How long does the application take?
 A perfect application takes 30 days, if your supporting documents are accepted the first time around.
 If you are asked for tweaks to your supporting documents, expect 50-60 days.

-## How do you get your physical card?
-Either at the National Immigration Agency service centres (in Taiwan) or at your local Taiwanese diplomatic post overseas.
-You selected where during your application.

-## What documents do you need to provide to prove your income?
-TBA

 ## Do I need to list an address in Taiwan on the application?
 It’s entirely normal and accepted to apply with no local address.
 Once you get a place to stay, you can (must) update the details on your card, free of charge.